 - Her high school experience giving her the fuel and energy to do well in college

 - When you face obstacles, before taking another step forward, stop for a moment

 - Try to figure out what went wrong and how to get back on course

 - Allowing her to reinforce a lot of the fundamental scientific concepts that helped her with her high-level courses and the MCAT

 - Teaching as one of the best ways of learning

-- Getting involved in Mentoring in Medicine, an non-profit organization dedicated to helping students interested in pursuing a career in health professions learn more about that career and become more competitive for the different programs
+- Getting involved in Mentoring in Medicine, a non-profit organization dedicated to helping students interested in pursuing a career in the health professions learn more about that career and become more competitive for the different programs

 - Meeting two doctors who have helped her in school as well as with her medical school application; her mentors being able to fill that void in her professional life

 - Your peers can be your mentor.
-You don’t need a physician to provide you with guidance or someone who’s older than you/
+You don’t need a physician to provide you with guidance.
+They don’t need to be older than you.

 - A mentor is someone who can be supportive and can help you find solutions to your problems.